javi-99/Improving-Crops-Disease-Classification/README.md

 # Improving Crops Disease Classification
-Our work has been accepted in Challenges & Opportunities for Computer Vision in Agriculture **Agriculture-Vision CVPR Workshop, 2020.**
+Our work has been accepted in Challenges & Opportunities for Computer Vision in Agriculture
+<br />  **Agriculture-Vision CVPR Workshop, 2020.**
 <br /> Titled **"Deep Unsupervised Deblurring Approach for Improving Crops Disease Classification"**
 <br />
 ## Summary: